-How to make good, quick, collective decisions
+How to write proposals that lead to good, quick, collective decisions

 This is a recipe for making good, quick, collective decisions:

-• Write a proposal with: a clear statement of the goals you're trying to achieve (always start with the goals!), your suggested approach, and maybe an argument for why it's a good idea.
+- Write a proposal with: a clear statement of the goals you're trying to achieve (always start with the goals!), your suggested approach, and maybe an argument for why it's a good idea.
 (A Google Doc is good for this kind of thing, because people can comment asynchronously and avoid meetings.)

-• Set a clear Due Date on the ticket for when the decision will be made, e.g. 4 business days from now.
+to let people know you're kicking off a working group.
+Ask for volunteers to join it (and add themselves to the ticket).
+Point them towards your proposal, ask for comments, amendments and discussion. - Set a clear Due Date on the ticket for when the decision will be made, e.g. 4 business days from now.
 Leave more time for discussion if the decision will be hard to reverse.

 Feel free to experiment with different rules however you like, and share better ideas for making good, quick, collective decisions.
 And have fun with it.